FREQUENTLY ASKED QUESTIONS

 Who is your therapist?

-Carrie Tyler, the Founder of the Rasamaya Method is a nurse in orthopaedics and community health and postural alignment specialist.
+Carrie Tyler, the Founder of the Rasamaya Method is a nurse in hospice & palliative care and a postural alignment specialist.
 She has a ridiculous amount of street cred, is highly trained, and has over twenty years of movement teaching experience as well as nursing experience in both orthopaedics and community health.
 Her kinesiology and anatomy background is extensive and she has lectured and taught all over North America, having trained hundreds of movement educators in her anatomically inspired yoga, anatomy, Pilates and barre methods.
 She believes that all clients have limitless potential and that it is their birthright to be pain free.
 Her role is to help guide you on the path to living pain free and get you back to the life you love.
 Read more about Carrie here.

 What kinds of clients do you see?